jewettaij/visfd/doc/doc_filter_mrc.md

 ***(WARNING: This feature does not yet work as of 2019-4-29.)***

-As an alternative to specifying the threshold(s) manually, you can instead examples of blobs that you want to keep, and blobs you want to discard.
+As an alternative to specifying the threshold(s) manually, you can instead supply examples of blobs that you want to keep, and blobs you want to discard.
-*(Note: These arguments must be supplied together as shown.
- The "score" argument is not a number, but litterally the word "score".
- Eventually, it will be possible to supply a list of other criteria used for classifying blobs, but as of 2019-5-07, only "score" is available.)*
-Blobs will be discarded if their score does not lie in the range of scores similar to the blobs you selected whose locations are listed on separate lines in the "file_accept.txt" and "file_reject.txt" arguments.
+Blobs will be discarded if their score does not lie in the range of scores similar to the blobs you selected.
+These blob locations are listed on separate lines in the "file_accept.txt" and "file_reject.txt" arguments.
 The file format for both of these files is described [here.](#-must-link-FILE)
 *(Note: As explained in that link, you can obtain the contents of this file
         by clicking on objects of interest in IMOD.)*
-This range is determined automatically.
+This range of allowed scores is determined automatically from these examples.
 The (upper-bound and lower-bound) thresholds will be chosen which minimize the number of incorrectly classified blobs.
-Equal weight is given to false-positives and false-negatives.
+Equal weight is given to false-positives and false-negatives, (so choose your examples accordingly).
 Choosing blobs which are "edge-cases" is recommended.
 (IE. blobs that would difficult to classify or are barely visible.)

-*(Note: This only makes sense in the context of discarding blobs.
+*(Note: These arguments must be supplied together as shown.
-        The "-auto-thresh score" argument will have no effect unless you are also using the "-supervised" and the "-discard-blobs" arguments as well.)*
+        The "-auto-thresh" argument will have no effect unless you are also using the "-supervised" and the "-discard-blobs" arguments as well.
+        The "score" argument is not a number, but litterally the word "score".
+        Eventually, it will be possible to supply a list of other criteria used for classifying blobs, but as of 2019-5-07, only "score" is available.)*

 *(Note: You must provide examples of both
         blobs that you want to keep and